DieStok/BMLB2025_2026/learning_goals.md

 - Define TP, TN, FP, FN; sensitivity (TPR) and specificity (TNR)
 - Explain threshold trade-offs, ROC curves, and AUC
-- Explain precision–recall and when to prefer PRC
+- Explain precision–recall and when to prefer PRC (when you only value the positive/minority class)
+- Discuss how performance metrics interact with biology and are used in reality: think cross-validation *across chromosomes*, stratifying by the distance genome bins are apart, etc.
 - Write L2-regularized objective (excluding $\theta_0$):

   $$